uclaacm/cloud-distributed-trace/README.txt

 the library code. srccompile.sh compiles a sample program using the library.

+How to Run
+Copy and Paste the commands into terminal from project root directory (same dir as this README).
+Must be running on Linux.
+---COMMAND START---
+./libcompile.sh
+./srccompile.sh
+./build/testprog.o
+----COMMAND END----
+Explanation: 1) Compile library.
+2) Compile src program.
+3) run src program (testprog.o).
+Should output "Hello".

 Build Pipeline Objectives
 Migrate from the bash shell scripts to a more robust build system, probably CMake or something.